veronika-simic/encoder/README.md

 ## Usage

-Login with authorized credentials provided in the servers login.js Input a string you would like to encode
+- Login with authorized credentials provided in the servers login.js
+- Input a string you would like to encode

 ## Project Status

-Project is: _in progress_
+Project is: _finished_

 ## Room for Improvement